 - Sauté the aromatics: Add the onions, celery, carrot, and garlic to the pot, and sprinkle with ½ teaspoon of salt.
 Sauté until the onions soften, about 5 more minutes, stirring and scraping the pot with a flat-edged wooden spoon to loosen any browned turkey bits stuck to the bottom.

-- Simmer the herbs and the wine, then put everything in the pot: Add the sprigs of parsley, sage, and rosemary, then pour in the wine.
+- Simmer the herbs and the wine, then put everything in the pot: Add the sprigs of sage, rosemary, and thyme, then pour in the wine.
 Bring the wine to a simmer and simmer for 1 minute to boil off some of the alcohol.
 Scrape the bottom of the pot with a wooden spoon one last time, to make sure nothing is sticking.
 Pour in the turkey broth and sprinkle with ½ teaspoon of salt.
 Add the turkey thighs - I put them in sideways, so they are all slightly submerged in the liquid - and add any turkey juices in the bowl.
 Scatter the dried cranberries over the top.

 - Pressure cook for 30 minutes with a natural release: Lock the pressure cooker lid.
 Pressure cook on high pressure for 30 minutes in an Instant Pot or electric pressure cooker (or for 25 minutes in a stovetop PC).
 Let the pressure come down naturally, about 20 minutes more.
 (If you’re in a hurry, you can quick release any remaining pressure after 15 minutes).